 Ease of Install - LATCH

-The Sirona LATCH installation is a smooth operation with a score of 8 of 10 for ease of installation using the LATCH.
+The Sirona LATCH installation is a smooth operation for ease of installation using the LATCH.
 This LATCH system is not that straightforward and until you figure out that you need to slip the tails of each strap through the slots on the seat to tighten it can feel near impossible to tighten well.
 You need to ensure that the strap is positioned properly over the "hump" in the seat, but once it is, it is easy to use and can get as tight as you need it.
 While some testers wished this step wasn't necessary, it isn't difficult and it does make tightening a breeze.

 The LATCH connectors are somewhat unique and easier to use because the shape allows you to press the back end with your thumb to push into place (above left).
 There is also a pull tab to release the connectors (above right) that are far easier to use than the traditional button.

 The Sirona is equally is easy to install using the vehicle belt earning the same score as the LATCH installation.

 The belt lock-off for forward (above left) and rear-facing (above right) installation are both difficult to see making threading the belt more challenging.
 Once you get the belt through, however, it is easy to tighten and use the lock-off to hold the strap in place.
 The lock-off allows the strap to tighten but not loosen.
 Rear-facing is more difficult because the lock off allows the strap to fold and wrinkle.